ramonrc/ramonrc/README.md

 - 👋 Hi, I’m @ramonrc
-- 👀 I’m interested in maths and python
+- 👀 I’m interested in maths, sql and python
-- 🌱 I’m currently learning data retreival
+- 🌱 I’m currently learning data retreival and analitics
 - 💞️ I’m looking to collaborate on mobile development
 - 📫 How to reach me: [telegram](https://t.me/rrcarrion)